maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 #### Miscellaneous deprecations
 * `AbstractJaxWsServiceExporter.setWebServiceFeatures(Object[] webServiceFeatures)`
 * `JaxWsPortClientInterceptor.setWebServiceFeatures(Object[] webServiceFeatures)`
+* `DefaultKeyGenerator`

 ### Default cache key generator
 The default `KeyGenerator` used by Spring's cache abstraction has changed from `DefaultKeyGenerator` to `SimpleKeyGenerator`.
 The new generator does not suffer from key collisions and less likely to cause a cached method to return incorrect results.
-You will need to configure the deprecated `DefaultKeyGenerator` if you prefer the previous key strategy, or create a custom 'KeyGenerator' implementation yourself.
+You will need to configure the deprecated `DefaultKeyGenerator` if you prefer the previous key strategy, or create a custom `KeyGenerator` implementation yourself.

 ### MVC namespace
 The Spring MVC namespace XSD had been updated to correct the casing used for a couple of attributes.
 When upgrading to spring-mvc-4.0.xsd, you should replace `enableMatrixVariables` and `ignoreDefaultModelOnRedirect` with `enable-matrix-variables` and `ignore-default-model-on-redirect` respectively.